Sunivihaan/Azure-women-hackathon-Mudra-Chatbot/idea/README.md

 ## Challenges we ran into

-We faced technical issues in integrating Translator service to the bot, unfortunately right now we couldn't able to integrate the speech service to the bot due to integrating issues.Finding the right documentation and the services makes us bit difficult to design the solution, but very nice to explore the azure AI services.
+Unfortunately right now we couldn't able to integrate the speech service to the bot due to integrating issues.Finding the right documentation and the services makes us bit difficult to design the solution, but very nice to explore the azure AI services.

 ## Accomplishments that we're proud of

 So, we really do feel proud that we were able to pull it off.
-Getting familiar with great Microsoft Azure Services(Azure Cognitive services, Azure Applied AI Services or Azure Cognitive Services or Azure Machine Learning ) frequently deploying and testing to get the hang of it, collecting information, and altogether making things work great.
+Getting familiar with great Microsoft Azure Services(Azure Cognitive services, Azure Applied AI Services or Azure Cognitive Services or Azure Machine Learning ) collecting information, and altogether making things work great.
 We're really proud of that.

 ## What we learned